Family of former First Girls’ School teacher donates handwritten condolence speech read by principal two months after atomic bombing

 “Corpses were lying in heaps at the site, a horrific scene that defied description.
 We searched for the bodies of the teachers and students but there was no way to distinguish among them.”
 He wrote about the situation in which he searched for the students on ten sheets of school stationery with a pen.

 The eulogy was first passed to Masao’s father, then to Masao’s wife, who died in 1985, and then to Kazuo, who placed it on the family Buddhist altar.
-When Kazuo learned about the exhibition of materials related to the First Girls’ School at the Funairi High School from an acquaintance in Hiroshima, he decided to donate it along with another eulogy delivered at the memorial service on the first anniversary of the bombing.
+When Kazuo learned about the exhibition of materials related to the First Girls’ School, held at the Funairi High School, from an acquaintance in Hiroshima, he decided to donate it along with another eulogy delivered at the memorial service on the first anniversary of the bombing.

 Hiroyuki Miyagawa, 70, the eldest son of the principal who lives in Hiroshima’s Nishi Ward, attends the school’s memorial service every year following his father’s wishes.
-Seeing his father’s handwriting, he said: “I could feel my father’s regret that, despite serving their country with his students, he ended up being forced to make great sacrifices.”
+Confirming his father’s handwriting, he said: “I could feel my father’s regret that, despite serving the country with his students, he ended up being forced to make great sacrifices.”

 A total of 666 students and 10 teachers of the First Girls’ School died in the atomic bombing.
 Among the victims were 541 first- and second-year students who had been mobilized to help with the work of demolishing buildings.